-- 3.18 The board, its committees and each individual director should be regularly assessed regarding his, her or its effectiveness and contribution.
-An assessment should consider - (a) in the case of the board or a board committee, its mandate or charter, and - (b) in the case of an individual director, the applicable position description(s), as well as the competencies and skills each individual director is expected to bring to the board.
+- 3.18 The board, its committees and each individual director should be regularly assessed regarding his, her their or its effectiveness and contribution.
+An assessment should consider - (a) in the case of the board or a board committee, its mandate or charter, composition and how effectively directors work together to achieve the objectives of the issuer; and - (b) in the case of an individual director, the applicable position description(s), as well as the competencies and skills skills, knowledge, experience, competencies and attributes each individual director is expected to bring to the board.